 To retain the shape, it is important to rest your wool garments for 24 hours before wearing it again.
 This gives the natural resilience and spring in the wool fibre time to recover and return to its original shape.

 WHEN YOU NEED TO WASH, WASH WITH CARE

 When the moment is there and you need to wash your sweater, our advice is to wash it by hand.
 This sounds like a lot of work but it actually isn’t.
 Just fill a clean sink with cold water (ca 30°C) and soak the garment for 15 minutes.
-If you add any soap make sure to use a detergent appropriate for wool an avoid using softeners.
+If you add any soap make sure to use a delicate detergent appropriate for wool an avoid using softeners.
 After soaking rinse, the garment with clean water once or twice to remove any soap from the fabric.
 It is important that you don’t place your wool garments under running water during these steps as this may felt of full the wool.

 If you decide to wash your garments in a washing machine, which we don’t advise for our garments, make sure you turn your wool sweater inside out, or use a laundry bag.
 Select the wool program or wash in cold water (ca 30°C).
 Same rules apply here for the use of soap, only add a detergent appropriate for wool an avoid using softeners.

 AFTER WASHING DRY YOUR WOOL FLAT